 Texting to Alexa also has applications for those with disabilities.
-People who cannot speak can use the feature to communicate with their smart home and reap the benefits of Alexa with no need for vocal commands.
+People who cannot speak can use the feature to communicate with their smart home and reap the benefits of

 There’s no word yet on when the Type With Alexa feature will be officially released, or when it will come to Android.
 The feature has garnered a lot of attention for its utility, so it is highly likely it will launch on other platforms at some point in the future.